Tornadoes and severe winds strike central US as another round of rain and snow to pummel the West and North

 In anticipation of severe winds and potential hail Sunday night and into Monday, an Air Force unit at McConnell Air Force Base in Wichita, Kansas, relocated most of its aircraft to protect them from damage and ensure they can still be deployed if needed, the base announced.

+As the storm shifts northward by Monday afternoon, a slight risk for severe weather -- possibly a few tornadoes and wind gusts -- could impact cities including Indianapolis, Cincinnati and Columbus, Ohio.

-In the West -- where last week's storms prompted rare blizzard warnings and road flooding in California -- rain and high-elevation snow will push from the Pacific Northwest down into California and into the Rockies through Monday.
+In the West -- where last week's storms prompted rare blizzard warnings and road flooding in California -- a separate system of rain and high-elevation snow will push from the Pacific Northwest down into California and into the Rockies through Monday.

+Nine western states are under winter weather alerts Monday as heavy snowfall is forecast across the region, including up to 10 inches in Washington state's Cascades by early Tuesday; one to three feet in high elevations and mountain peaks of western Oregon; and one to three feet in mountainous areas of the Rockies.

+A blizzard warning remains in effect for the Sierra Nevada mountains in California, which could see between 2 and 6 feet of snow.

-Approximately 360,000 homes and businesses were without power across the US as of early Monday, nearly half of which were in Michigan, where the Great Lakes region is bracing for another round of ice and snow on Monday after being struck by last week's multi-day storm.
+Approximately 284,000 homes and businesses were without power across the US as of early Monday, about half of which were in Michigan, where the Great Lakes region is bracing for another round of ice and snow on Monday after being struck by last week's multi-day storm.

 The winter storm is then expected to push into the Northeast by Monday afternoon, where interior parts of the region could see widespread snowfall totals of 6 to 12 inches.